ashleve/lightning-hydra-template/README.md

 <details>
 <summary><b>Use Docker</b></summary>

 Docker makes it easy to initialize the whole training environment, e.g. when you want to execute experiments in cloud or on some private computing cluster.
-You can extend Dockerfile provided in the template with your own instructions for building the container image.<br>
+You can extend [dockerfiles](https://github.com/ashleve/lightning-hydra-template/tree/dockerfiles) provided in the template with your own instructions for building the image.<br>

 </details>